harlowk/external-module-injector/README.md

 # external-module-injector
 Provides a wrapper for injecting external modules using SystemJS; in such a way that type-def errors are avoided and the module can be easily mocked for testing.

-Focused Use Case:
-## Import Single-SPA Modules in an Angular TS Framework.
+### Import Single-SPA Modules in an Angular TS Framework.

 In the Single-SPA framework, external-modules are provided as a tool for sharing functionality between apps.
 Taking advantage of this awesome feature can sometime present issues when importing the module inside of a strictly-defined TS/JS Frameworks like Angular.